sackn/diffeq/hyperbolics.md

 # Hyperbolic Functions

-I will mark important results of the solving process with a number, so I can reference them in different places.
+Hyperbolic is kind of a misfit mathematics topic.
+It doesn't necessarily fit into any specific class, like Calculus 1 or Caclulus 1.
+At my high school, hyperbolic is taught in AP Calculus BC.
+I will mark important results of the solving process with a number so I can reference them in different places.

 ## Introduction